Our next courses for English speaking clients

 Demos on machinery and techniques for tilling, weed control and Spanish wells, explanation of the irrigation design, with Ricardo Forcadell and César Vaquero

-Demo on the management of a linear trenching machine to do Spanish wells plus discussion on the importance of creating truffle farmers' associations, by Marisa Esteban and Jesús González (morning, in Monreal del Campo)
+Demo on the management of a linear trenching machine to do Spanish wells plus results in combination with drip irrigation, by Marisa Esteban and Jesús González (morning, in Monreal del Campo)

 Lectures, field visits and demos by: